naivesystems/analyze/README.md

 * You may remove `:Z` if you are not using SELinux.

-* Replace `2023.3.3.0` with the actual version that you want to use.
+* Replace `latest` with the actual version that you want to use.

 NaiveSystems Analyze can trace and capture your build process automatically.
 Currently we only publish Fedora-based images in the Community Edition, so your